Forced Migration Processes: Trends, Concepts and Patterns

-This workshop will bring together policy makers and academic researchers, to identify how cutting-edge research on migration and forced displacement can be applied to policy making.
-It will also be an opportunity for academic researchers to learn about the issues that are most pressing for the policy community, and how these needs can inform new research directions.
+This workshop had brought together policy makers and academic researchers, to identify how cutting-edge research on migration and forced displacement can be applied to policy making.
+It has been also an opportunity for academic researchers to learn about the issues that are most pressing for the policy community, and how these needs can inform new research directions.

 25.06.2018 bis 26.06.2018